the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 (rr-rdm-elns-procon)=
 ## Quick Pros & Cons of ELNs

-Electronic lab notebooks may provide, among other things, the following **functionalities**:
+Electronic Lab Notebooks may provide, among other things, the following **functionalities**:

 * A text editor with similar functions as a paper notebook
 * A search function